-I wish to 0:
+I wish to:

-Receive the information by post
+- □ Receive the information by post\

-Receive the information by email
+- □ Receive the information by email

-Collect the information in person
+- □ Collect the information in person

-View a copy of the information only
+- □ View a copy of the information only

-Go through the information with a member of staff
+- □ Go through the information with a member of staff

-ensure the pos be aware that if you wish us to post the information to you, we will take every care to that it is addressed correctly.
-However, we cannot be held liable if the information is lost in it or incorrectly delivered or opened by someone else in your household.
-Loss or incorrect may cause you embarrassment or harm if the information is 'sensitive'.
+\Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
+However, we cannot be held liable if the information is lost in the post or incorrectly delivered or opened by someone else in your household.
+Loss or incorrect delivery may cause you embarrassment or harm if the information is 'sensitive'.